abdulazhar/RetailWebsite/README.md.txt

-3)Cart.java is the Cart class with functionalities like addItem, removeItem, displayItem, getBill 4)ItemTypes.java is used to store the constant value of Item Types 5)Shopping.java class will act as a driver class for retail shopping 6)Placed the test cases and results under TestCases folder
+3)Cart.java is the Cart class with functionalities like addItem, removeItem, displayItem, getBill 4)ItemTypes.java is used to store the constant value of Item Types 5)Shopping.java class will act as a driver class for retail shopping 6)Placed the test cases and results under TestCases folder.